 Jo and I have been searching for the perfect tomato soup recipe for ages.
 After all, we usually have an embarrassment of riches when the tomato harvest comes around.
 So ever since we’ve grown tomatoes we’ve been on the hunt for a great recipe.
 Search over.
 We got it.
 And we’ve tested it for two years harvest to make sure we liked it as much as we thought.

 This year was a rough year for tomatoes at Clean Slate Farm having first been hit with a leaf spot problem on almost all the tomato plants.
 A Google+ distress call went out and we discovered that one tablespoon of baking soda in one gallon of water acts as a antifungal agent.
 We tried it and saved the plants with some TLC and managed a decent harvest only to have a lack of time to do any canning or cooking in quantity.
 Restaurant management is a time consuming profession.

-However, Joanne came to the rescue though and pulled out the recipe for tomato soup.
+However, Joanne came to the rescue though and pulled out the recipe for tomato soup and changed it up from years past by roasting the tomatoes on the grill…bingo, roasted tomato soup.
 It’s easy and fast and very delicious.
 The recipe is based on one from formerchef.com although I can’t seem to find it on the site.

 - 2 cups chopped carrots